Heat fluctuations in a harmonic chain of active particles: Setup

 In the long-time stationary state, the mean of each active force $f_i$ is zero, with correlation

-Notice that in the limit $t_{\rm a}\to 0$ and $D_{\rm a}\to\infty$ such that $D_{\rm a}t_{\rm a}^2$ approaches a finite constant $2\mathcal{A}$, this active force is delta-correlated in time: $\langle f_i(t)f_j(t')\rangle=2\mathcal{A}~\delta_{i,j}\delta(t-t')$.
+Notice that in the limit $t^{\rm a}_{i}\to 0$ and $D^{\rm a}_{i}\to\infty$ such that $(t^{\rm a}_{i})^2D^{\rm a}_{i}$ approaches a finite constant $2\mathcal{A}_{i}$, this active force is delta-correlated in time: $\langle f_i(t)f_j(t')\rangle=2\mathcal{A}_{i}~\delta_{i,j}\delta(t-t')$.

-From Eqs.~\eqref{eq1}--\eqref{eq3}, the dynamical state vector $U=(X,V,F)^\top$ of the full system is linear with Gaussian white noises.
-Therefore, at long time, the distribution of $U$ reaches a stationary state (SS) Gaussian distribution (see \ref{ss-app})
+From Eqs.~\eqref{eq1}--\eqref{eq3}, the dynamical state vector $U{\equiv}(X,V,F)^\top$ of the full system is linear with Gaussian white noises.
+Therefore, at { a long time}, the distribution of $U$ reaches a stationary state (SS) Gaussian distribution (see Appendix~\ref{ss-app}){:}

 for correlation matrix

 in which vectors $q_j$ and $\ell_j$, respectively, are

 Notice that the symbol $\dagger$ refers to the combination of transpose and $\omega\to-\omega$ operations on a matrix.
 In both vectors~\eqref{eqs-7} and \eqref{eqs-8}, the first $N$ components, middle $N$ components, and final $N$ components, respectively, correspond to positions $x$, velocities $v$, and active forces $f$. $G_{i,j}(\omega)$ is the $(i,j)$-th matrix element of the symmetric Green's function matrix